 Bow Hunter and Hunter Safety Courses Offered for Children 12 to 16 Years Old

-Under Governor Cuomo's Open for Hunting and Fishing Initiative, two separate two-day, hands-on programs on bow hunter safety and hunting safety will be offered in March and April by the New York State Department of Environmental Conservation's (DEC) Sportsman Education unit, the agency announced today.
+Under Governor Cuomo's NY Open for Fishing and Hunting Initiative, two separate two-day, hands-on programs on bow hunter safety and hunting safety will be offered in March and April by the New York State Department of Environmental Conservation's (DEC) Sportsman Education unit, the agency announced today.